 Investigate the different ways you could split up these rooms so that you have double the number.

-An investigation that gives you the opportunity to make and justify
+An investigation that gives you the opportunity to make and justify predictions.

 In a Magic Square all the rows, columns and diagonals add to the 'Magic Constant'.
 How would you change the magic constant of this square?